Self-Assessments

 Take the PAIR.
 It maps your attachment pattern, relational connection, satisfaction, and conflict dynamics.
 Both partners can take it separately and compare results in therapy.

-Recovering from an affair
+Recovering from an affair as a couple

 Eating disorder or ARFID